Search terms report hit count

 You can then sort, filter and search for documents based on the number of STR hits, allowing you to prioritize review based on STR hit count or create searches that return documents having a minimum number of STR hits

-Note: This workflow requires downloading and installing the Delimiter Count by Saved Search script.
-See NSerio / delimiter-count-by-saved-search on GitHub for a link to the script.
+This workflow requires downloading and installing the Delimiter Count by Saved Search script.
+To obtain a link for the script, see NSerio / delimiter-count-by-saved-search on GitHub.
+For more information on adding a script from the library, see Scripts.

 Prerequisites